 The family of a pedestrian killed by a vehicle can also file a civil lawsuit against the driver.
 This lawsuit may seek compensation for wrongful death.
 A spouse, the parents, or a child of a victim may file a wrongful death lawsuit.
 A judge can award money to the victim’s family to cover funeral expenses, pain and suffering, and other punitive damages.

 What to do if You are the Driver in a Pedestrian Accident

 If you’ve stuck a passenger with your vehicle, do not leave the scene of the accident.
 This will lead to more criminal charges placed against you.
 Wait for the police to arrive after you've made sure the pedestrian is okay.
 You should talk to an attorney to ensure that you are best prepared for your impending legal battle.
 Factors surrounding the incident determine whether you'll face criminal charges, but it is best to prepare ahead of time.

 What to do if You are the Pedestrian in a Vehicle Accident

 If you are struck by a vehicle, remain calm.
 If you are not injured, gather information from the other driver.
 Visit the nearest emergency room if you are injured or if you want a health check to be on the safe side.
 If the driver leaves the scene, call the police and wait for their arrival.
 They’ll complete an accident report, gather information about the incident, and ensure that you have everything needed to file a lawsuit, if necessary.
 The police also can make arrests in the accident if necessary.

-Once you’ve taken care of any injuries, speak to pedestrian accident attorneys Los Angeles to learn more about filing a lawsuit.
+Once you’ve taken care of any injuries, speak to pedestrian car accident attorneys in Los Angeles to learn more about filing a lawsuit.
 If you are injured, you deserve compensation.
 So often, insurance companies offer as little money as possible to victims.
-Hire pedestrian accident attorneys Los Angeles and rest assured you’ll get the maximum possible compensation for your injuries.
+Hire pedestrian road accident attorneys in Los Angeles and rest assured you’ll get the maximum possible compensation for your injuries.